vectordotdev/vector/docs/setup/installation/README.md

 Please see the [updating guide][docs.updating].
 Alternatively, each installation page will include an "Updating" section describing how to update for that specific method.
 For example, see the
-[APT updating section][docs.package-managers.apt#updating].
+[DPKG updating section][docs.package-managers.dpkg#updating].

 ### How do I install previous Vector versions?

 Each installation page will include a "Versions" section describing how to install specific versions.
 For example, see the
-[APT versions section][docs.package-managers.apt#versions].
+[DPKG versions section][docs.package-managers.dpkg#versions].

-[docs.package-managers.apt#updating]: ../../setup/installation/package-managers/apt.md#updating
+[docs.package-managers.dpkg#updating]: ../../setup/installation/package-managers/dpkg.md#updating
-[docs.package-managers.apt#versions]: ../../setup/installation/package-managers/apt.md#versions
+[docs.package-managers.dpkg#versions]: ../../setup/installation/package-managers/dpkg.md#versions
 [docs.updating]: ../../usage/administration/updating.md